highwire/appdyn/README.md

 # appdyn
 AppDynamics Agent utility

-appdyn is a command-line utility to enable and disable app-dynamic agents Example commands:
+`appdyn` is a command-line utility to enable and disable app-dynamic agents.

+Example commands:
 ```
 appdyn help